 The third program category of projects is Expansion.
 Under IKE, a combination of engineering factors, economic impact, and regional priorities are applied to select projects in this program category.
 Projects in this program add new lanes or interchanges, enhance driving by relieving congestion and improving access, enhance economic development, increase job growth and retention, and substantially improve safety.
-With such a broad and encompassing role, this program impacts several of the goals and objectives of the 2020-2045 LRTP, with projects from this program contributing to one or several of the LRTP goals and objectives of Safety & Security, Transportation System Enhancement, Freight & Economic Vitality and Stewardship.
+With such a broad and encompassing role, this program impacts several of the goals and objectives of the 2020-2045 LRTP, with projects from this program contributing to one or several of the LRTP goals and objectives of Safety & Security, Transportation System Enhancement, and Freight & Economic Vitality and Stewardship.
 Projects in this program support KDOT's performance measures related to safety and road and bridge infrastructure.

 The first IKE project selection announced in June 2020 included 26 projects from the Expansion category, and a second announcement of 10 projects was made in December 2021.
 Currently, most of these projects are part of the pool of development pipeline projects and are in the design stage of development.
 Development pool projects are approved for the design phase(s) of work that include activities like preliminary design, right of way acquisition, utility relocations and final design.
-However, a few projects were advanced to construction from the development pool in Summer 2021 and are approved for construction with all phases of work PE, right-of-way acquisition, utility relocations and construction approved.
-For more information about the development pipeline and the construction pipeline refer to the IKE webpage at https://www.ksdotike.org/.
+Selected projects were advanced to construction from the development pool in Summer 2021 and 2022 and are approved for construction with all phases of work including preliminary engineering, right-of-way acquisition, utility relocations and construction approved.
+Additional projects for development are expected to be selected after ocal onsult meetings to be held in Fall 2023.
+For more information about the development pipeline and the construction pipeline refer to the IKE webpage at https://ike.ksdot.gov/.
 Unlike previous transportation programs, there is not a specified list of Expansion projects to be constructed during IKE and the number of Expansion projects that go forward will vary from year to year.
 This approach allows the state to remain flexible and responsive to shifting transportation needs and changes in the economic environment.